polyfem/polyfem.github.io/docs/documentation.md

 **Has exact solution**: false<br/>
 **Time dependent**: true<br/>
 **Form**: tensor<br/>
-**Description**: solves for 0.1 body force in y direction and zeor for boundray 4
+**Description**: solves for 0.1 body force in y direction and zero for boundary 4

 ### Kernel
 **Has exact solution**: true<br/>